Iran–Pakistan gas pipeline: Controversies

 In January 2010, the United States asked Pakistan to abandon the pipeline project.
-If canceling the project, Pakistan would receive assistance from the United States for construction of a liquefied natural gas terminal and importing electricity from Tajikistan through Afghanistan's Wakhan Corridor.
+If canceling the project, Pakistan would receive assistance from the United States for the construction of a liquefied natural gas terminal and importing electricity from Tajikistan through Afghanistan's Wakhan Corridor.
 However, on 16 March 2010 in Ankara, Iran and Pakistan signed an agreement on the pipeline.
-According to the agreement each country must complete its section by 2014.
-In July 2011, Iran announced that it has completed construction of its section.
+According to the agreement, each country must complete its section by 2014.
+In July 2011, Iran announced that it had completed the construction of its section.
 If Pakistan does not fulfill its obligation to complete the pipeline on its side by the end of 2014, it will have to pay a daily penalty of $1 million to Iran until completion.
-On 13 March 2012 Pakistan's ministry of finance announced that private investors were showing diminished interest and that the government might have to impose a tax on consumers, or seek government-to-government arrangements with Iran, China and Russia to build the pipeline.
+On 13 March 2012, Pakistan's Ministry of Finance announced that private investors were showing diminished interest and that the government might have to impose a tax on consumers or seek government-to-government arrangements with Iran, China and Russia to build the pipeline.
 On 29 March it was reported that officials from Pakistan's petroleum ministry would travel to Russia in early April for talks with Gazprom.
-Then, in a 7 April article the Pakistani daily PakTribune reported that Gazprom would both finance and construct the pipeline.
+Then, in a 7 April, article the Pakistani daily PakTribune reported that Gazprom would both finance and construct the pipeline.
 This would require setting aside the Public Procurement Regulatory Authority rules which require international bidding for such a large project.
 The Economic Coordination Committee would be asked in its next meeting to give such permission.
 The article also informed that the reason the private consortium no longer would contribute to the project was US opposition.

 On 15 April 2012, it was reported through unnamed diplomatic sources in Islamabad that Saudi Arabia was offering to deliver an "alternative package" to Pakistan if the country abandoned its cooperation with Iran.
-In addition to oil the package would also include a cash loan and oil facility.
+In addition to oil, the package would also include a cash loan and oil facility.
 The news came in connection with a visit to Pakistan by the Saudi deputy foreign minister.

-On 1 May 2012, it was reported that Pakistan's foreign minister, Hina Rabbani Khar had said that Islamabad will not give in to US pressures to mothball the project and will finish the huge pipeline project "at any cost" and that the project was in line with the country's national interest.
+On 1 May 2012, it was reported that Pakistan's foreign minister, Hina Rabbani Khar had said that Islamabad would not give in to US pressures to mothball the project and would finish the huge pipeline project "at any cost" and that the project was in line with the country's national interest.

-On 29 January 2013, US consul general Michael Dodman threatened Pakistan with economical sanctions if it does not abandon the project.
+On 29 January 2013, US consul general Michael Dodman threatened Pakistan with economic sanctions if it did not abandon the project.

-In late October 2013, Sustainable Policy Development Institute published a report in which the proposed pipeline was termed as "death sentence" for Pakistan.
+In late October 2013, the Sustainable Policy Development Institute published a report in which the proposed pipeline was termed as a "death sentence" for Pakistan.
 Since the prices in the contract are linked to crude oil prices, the government "blatantly ignored the energy dynamics and its pricing while going for this deal".
 The gas sold to Pakistan will be higher priced than the current domestic prices of gas in the country.